 According to Deloitte, poor maintenance strategies affect unplanned downtime, which, in turn, deteriorates manufacturing productivity, user experience, and revenue.
 This costs businesses $50 billion annually.
 There is a dilemma relating to the maximization of asset availability.
 Businesses tend to have a trade-off problem: whether to run machines until they fail or replace potentially good parts beforehand.
 Utilizing data from various touchpoints (sensors, ERP, CRM, and other maintenance management systems) combined with ML, predictive maintenance (PdM) represents a huge potential for factories.
 They can accurately predict failures and prevent them in advance.

 Example: Bosch Nexeed, the connected factory located in Blaichach, integrates production and logistics processes by implementing smart software allowing it to retrieve data from 60K sensors and deliver it in real-time to the Kunz system.
 With a performance tracking system, the data is instantly accessible among all machine operators, making the manufacturing processes accurately estimated and improved accordingly.
-Subsequently, the operators are able to detect malfunctions at the earliest stages and prevent deviations proactively to minimize machine downtime.
+Subsequently, the operators can detect malfunctions at the earliest stages and prevent deviations proactively to minimize machine downtime.
 The results are baked by statistics: productivity is increased by up to 25% and inventories are reduced by 30%.
 Moreover, in terms of sustainability, the plant consumes 40% less power thanks to the compressed air system.

 Enhanced Labor Management with Smart Robotics